groupon/testium/README.md

 `browser.getElements(cssSelector)` | Finds all elements on the page using the `cssSelector` and returns an array of Elements.
 ~~`browser.waitForElement(cssSelector, timeout=3000)`~~ | **Deprecated** *(synonym for `browser.waitForElementVisible(cssSelector, timeout=3000)`*
 `browser.waitForElementVisible(cssSelector, timeout=3000)` | Waits for the element at `cssSelector` to exist and be visible, then returns the Element.
 Times out after `timeout` ms.
+`browser.waitForElementNotVisible(cssSelector, timeout=3000)` | Waits for the element at `cssSelector` to exist and not be visible, then returns the Element.
+Times out after `timeout` ms.
 `browser.waitForElementExist(cssSelector, timeout=3000)` | Waits for the element at `cssSelector` to exist, then returns the Element.
 Times out after `timeout` ms. Visibility is not considered.
 `browser.getUrl()` | Returns the current url ('http://localhost:1234/some/route') of the page.
 `browser.waitForUrl(url, timeout=5000)` | Waits `timeout` ms for the browser to be at the specified `url`.